ylyu-fly/labwebsite/content/sections/section2.md

 <span style="color: #e59f05;">**Anton Misirpashayev**</span>

 I joined the Lyu Lab during the spring of 2025, and I am aiming for a major in Cell Biology and Neuroscience.
-My goals with the lab are devoted to its research into Alzheimer's and the corresponding protein aggregates that recur and wreak havoc in the brain.
-My life outside of the lab can largely be summed up with playing and listening to music (usually classical and prog rock), computer gaming, language learning, and most recently, reading sci-fi novels.
+My main goal in the lab is to better understand neurodegeneration and the underlying molecular mechanisms.
+My life outside of the lab can largely be summed up with playing and listening to music (usually classical and progressive rock), computer gaming, language learning, and most recently, reading sci-fi novels.

 <span style="color: #e59f05;">**Aditya Tripathi**</span>